Selects Cutoff Value for Variable Priority (VarPro).

 split.weight

 Use guided tree-splitting?
-Features selected to split a tree node are selected with probability according to a split-weight value, the latter by default being acquired in a preliminary lasso+tree step.
+Variables are selected for splitting with probability proportional to split-weights, obtained by default from a preliminary lasso+tree step.

 split.weight.method